1. Invest-Safely.com

 I'm going to let you in on a secret: Personal financial statements are the first thing you do when meeting with a financial planner.

 Heading to those meetings with all your finances in-hand and ready to go will save you a ton of time.
 Without your actual data (income, taxes, expenses, etc.), you'll have to use your best guess during the meeting, then go home and do it all over again with the right numbers.
-Then, you'll be back for a follow-up visit...one that costs money.
+Then, you'll be back for a follow-up visit...one that could cost money.

 What are Financial Statements?